 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-- My free pattern for the County Cottage from the A Cottage in the Forest Library – get the password for free by filling out the form at the bottom of this page
+- My free pattern for the County Cottage from the A Cottage in the Forest Library.
+Design #1.
+Get the password for free by filling out the form at the bottom of this page

-- Cardstock, Cardboard or aluminum cans – your choice!
+- Cardstock, Cardboard (Kraft Board), 30 point Chipboard, or Aluminum Can – your choice!

-- Glue – If using cardstock, I suggest Art Glitter Glue.
+- Glue – If using cardstock, I suggest Bearly Art Glue or Art Glitter Glue.
 For aluminum cans, I use Aleene’s The Ultimate Glue.
-For cardboard houses, you can use Aleene’s Fast Grab Tacky Glue or a hot glue gun
+For cardboard or chipboard houses, I like Aleene’s Fast Grab Tacky Glue.
+I put it in a bottle with a thin metal tip.

-- A Cutting Machine or X-Acto knife or Cricut TrueControl Knife
+- A Cutting Machine like a Cricut Maker or Cricut Explore

 Steps to Make the Country Cottage